 How to Cancel or Change an EIN

 Should you choose to reopen your business after closing it, you'll be given the same EIN.
-However, if you have an EIN but close your business with the IRS before you’ve ever used it, then deciding to “reopen” your business will be like opening a completely new business and you will receive a new EIN.
+However, if you have an EIN but closed your business with the IRS before you've ever used it, then deciding to "reopen" your business will be like opening a completely new business, and you will receive a new EIN.

 If you submit a cancellation request, be sure to do so in writing.
 In your letter to the IRS, include your business's legal name, EIN, and the reason you want to close the account.
 Include a copy of the original EIN certificate, too.

 Technically, you can't change your EIN, but some situations may require that you add an additional number, such as:

 - Merging with or acquiring another business

 Federal Employer Identification Number Lookup - How It's Done

 Your EIN is on many business documents, but if you can't find it easily, here are a few places you can search for it: